Tory MP questions plan to privatise Channel 4 as ‘revenge’ for biased coverage

 The channel is currently owned by the Government and receives its funding from advertising.

+Line Of Duty creator Jed Mercurio replied to a tweet from Culture Secretary Nadine Dorries in which he cautioned that the sale of Channel 4 would “inflict huge damage on homegrown creative companies, all to silence a critical news outlet, and, as if it even needs mentioning, make a few quid for their mates while they’re about it.”

-During a select committee hearing in November last year, Culture Secretary Nadine Dorries claimed the broadcaster was in “receipt of public money” when discussing the future of the channel.
+During a select committee hearing in November last year, Ms Dorries claimed the broadcaster was in “receipt of public money” when discussing the future of the channel.

 “I will seek to reinvest the proceeds of the sale into levelling up the creative sector, putting money into independent production and creative skills in priority parts of the country – delivering a creative dividend for all,” she added in a tweet.